Upcoming Teachings

 Join the Uncontrived community in an in-depth practice period.
 Includes group practice discussion for more tailored guidance.

 This focused program offers foundational instructions and daily-life practices that support the development of samādhi – a stable, gathered, and pleasant mindstate.
 Such mindstates are accessible through putting in place certain qualities and conditions named in the Buddha’s teachings.
-The class focuses first on these conditions; specific samādhi instructions will come near the end of the class.
-Registration required.
+We will learn how samādhi is part of an "ecosystem" of mind that includes many other factors and qualities.
+Newcomers may feel ease to know that samādhi is a natural result of putting other conditions in place, and more experienced folks may gain appreciation of the wider context in ways that support insight.

 Learn more and register

-Online class: See for yourself
+Online class: See for Yourself — Experiencing Wisdom in Life

-Feb 25, Mar 4, 11, and 18 (four Wednesdays), 7:00-8:30pm
+Feb 25, Mar 4, 11, and 18 (four Wednesdays), 7:00-8:30pm [can still register in March]

 A Sati Center class